Did you know?

 - 2 c. soft bread crumbs

 Mix corn, egg, milk, and seasonings.
-Mix crumbs and butter and place 1/4 of the mixture in the bottom of buttered dish.
-Add half of the corn mixture, then another 1/4 of crumbs.
+Mix crumbs and butter and place 1/4 of the mixture in the bottom of the buttered dish.
+Add half of the corn mixture, then another 1/4 of the crumbs.
 Repeat layers, ending with the balance of crumbs.
-Bake 30 minutes at 350 degrees.
+Bake for 30 minutes at 350 degrees.
 Serve hot.
 Serves 6.

 Venison or Beef Jerky

 Jerky is practically indestructible, lasts almost forever, and can be used as either a quick main meal or a basis for soups and stews.
 The word jerky comes from the way the meat is removed from the bones.
 It was jerked away quickly to eliminate many of the sinews.
 Three pounds of fresh meat equals about 1 lb. jerky.

 Method 1: (Indian style) Hang strips of meat on racks made of willows to dry in the sun or sometimes in the campfire smoke for a smoked flavor.